status-im/swarms/ideas/310-core-team-proposal.md

 ### 0. Meta (what this team will be doing?)

-Compeltion by December, 19th (1 week)
+Completion by December, 19th (1 week)

 Goals:
 - Figure out the list of tasks and top UX issues that needs to be fixed